 Holden is an architect and urban designer who has worked on a variety of project types and scales throughout his career – from a master planned resort in Mexico while working at EDAW to a 3,600-unit residential complex in Istanbul with Perkins+Will to a restaurant patio on the Atlanta Beltline.
 His background and interests span the disciplines of landscape, architecture, and interiors, with a special focus on adaptive reuse.
 He holds a BA in History from the University of Georgia and Master’s degrees in both Architecture and City and Regional Planning from Georgia Tech.
 His design approach is rooted in a human-scaled experience of place and in a belief that the best opportunities to make architecture are discovered in the found conditions of a project’s physical, cultural, and historical context.
 Holden’s actively involved in his East Atlanta neighborhood, enjoys traveling with his wife, Christa, and their son, Julian, and making up silly songs about their short-legged possum dog, Nellie.

-Emily is a licensed Architect and received her Bachelor degree in Architecture from Rensselaer Polytechnic Institute, in Troy, NY.
+Emily is a licensed architect and received her Bachelor of Architecture degree from Rensselaer Polytechnic Institute in Troy, NY.
 Throughout her education her curiosities were within parametric design coupled with explorations of unconventional material uses.
-Emily’s background is in hospitality design–ranging from working on a 5,000 room hotel in Saudi Arabia, to designing a feature ceiling in the Mercedes-Benz Stadium during her time at tvsdesign.
+Emily’s professional background is in hospitality design–ranging from working on a 5,000 room hotel in Saudi Arabia, to designing a feature ceiling in the Mercedes-Benz Stadium during her time at tvsdesign.
 Upon moving to Atlanta, Emily was immediately intrigued by the diversity of styles between the neighborhoods of the city.
-Finding her home in a historic quadplex south of Piedmont Park, you can find her at the dog park on the weekends chasing around her doodle mix puppy, Harper.
+Finding her home in a historic quadplex south of Piedmont Park, she’s often at the dog park on the weekends chasing around her doodle mix puppy, Harper.

-Sean was born and raised in Houston, Texas and received his Bachelor of Architecture degree from Auburn University.
+Sean is a licensed architect who was born and raised in Houston, Texas and received his Bachelor of Architecture degree from Auburn University.
 He participated in a study abroad program in Rome and completed his thesis, designing and building a two-bedroom ‘20K Home’ for a family in need, at Auburn’s Rural Studio in Newbern, AL. From there, he moved to New York City where he worked at MNA (Michael Neumann Architecture), designing retail and hospitality environments across the country, and at Resolution: 4 Architecture, designing custom, high-end, modular homes throughout the Northeast.
-His cumulative experiences and interests have led him to value architecture that is rooted in its place, truthful in its use of materials, & thoughtfully resolved down to the smallest details.
+His cumulative experiences and interests have led him to value architecture that is rooted in its place, truthful in its use of materials, and thoughtfully resolved down to the smallest details.
 When not in service of architecture, Sean enjoys mixing cocktails, making excessive travel itineraries, and watching Auburn football in the fall.